-Next add the dome.
+Next, add the dome.
 You might be wondering what that circle is in the middle of the cake.
 When you bake a thick cake the middle doesn’t bake as fast as the center so you may need to use a Heating Core & Rod to help it bake evenly.
-All you need to do is place it in the middle of the cake, pour the batter in the pan and place some of them in heating core.
+All you need to do is place it in the middle of the cake, pour the batter in the pan and place some of the batter in a heating core.
 Bake the cake and let it cool.
 Remove the center and place it into the cake.
 No frosting needed.

 Cover the cake with frosting.